-The student, with the help and approval of their advisor must assemble a Ph.D.
+The student, with the help and approval of their faculty advisor, must assemble a Ph.D.
 Advisory Committee.
 This committee must consist of at least four members, including at least three permanent faculty members from the School and one member from another discipline with faculty certification known to be familiar with the area of research.
-This close familiarity is expected to best fulfill the "advisory" as well as the eventual "examination" character of this committee.
+This close familiarity is expected to best fulfill the "advisory" and the eventual "examination" character of this committee.
 Additional members may be assigned as needed.
-Fifty-one percent of the advisory committee members are permanent School faculty member and must be regular graduate faculty members.
+Fifty-one percent of the advisory committee members are permanent School faculty members and must be regular graduate faculty members.
+For special cases, S1 members can serve as co-chair as long as the student has passed the Preliminary Exams and has one year or less to graduate.